keyboardio/Kaleidoscope/doc/plugin/LEDEffect-Chase.md

 ## Plugin methods

-The plugin provides the `LEDChaseEffect` object, which has no public methods or properties, outside of those provided by all LED modes.
+The plugin provides the `LEDChaseEffect` object, which has the following methods outside of those provided by all LED modes:

+### `.update_delay([delay])`

+> Accessor for the update delay, the time between each step of the animation.
+> When called without an argument, returns the current setting.
+When called with
+> one, sets it.
+>
+> Defaults to 150 (milliseconds).

+### `.distance([pixels])`

+> Accessor for the distance between the two pixels.
+When called without an
+> argument, returns the current setting.
+When called with one, sets it.
+>
+> Defaults to 5.

 ## Dependencies